 They are often more popular than celebrities and Chinese consumers trust their advice.
 Key Opinion Leaders are more effective in China because users tend to be more impressionable, they highly value the status of such individuals.

 KOL are numerous in China, find the one who matches with your brand can help you to attract your Chinese consumers.
 But, as usual, find the good KOL is not easy, work with professionals can help you to save time and money.

-We are professionals of the lead generation.
+We are professionals in lead generation.
 To be effective in your lead generation, you need first to develop a good e-reputation.
 Invest in online advertising and create quality content will help you developing your e-reputation.
 Finally, measure results to improve your performances.

 We are lead generation experienced and we apply it to our agency.
 We get an average of 350 leads per month (March 2018) by applying the method we offer to companies that use our services.

-Since 2012, we are dedicated to the improving of many imported food companies in China.
-We understand the expectations of chineses and we know their habits and expectations when they want to buy imported food.
+Since 2012, we are dedicated to the improvement of many imported food companies in China.
+We understand the expectations of Chinese and we know their habits and expectations when they want to buy imported food.

 We are french and Chinese team, here to help you developing your business in China.